JoosepAlviste/dotfiles/README.md

 1. Change the Vim color scheme in `dots/vim/vimrc`
 2. Change the terminal color scheme in `config/kitty/kitty.conf`, find the `include themes/*.conf` file & change the theme file name
+3. Change the `THEME` variable in `dots/zshrc` in order to customize the FZF colors

 Available themes include: